-- An Exception to the Residential Pet Policy is granted for accommodation animals provided that their behavior, noise, odor and waste do not exceed reasonable standards and that these factors do not create unreasonable disruptions for students, faculty or staff. - 2.
+- 1. An Exception to the Residential Pet Policy is granted for accommodation animals provided that their behavior, noise, odor and waste do not exceed reasonable standards and that these factors do not create unreasonable disruptions for students, faculty or staff. - 2.
 Dangerous, poisonous, and/or illegal animals are not permitted. - 3.
 The approved accommodation animal must be contained within the private residential area (room, suite, apartment, or enclosed balcony) at all times.
-If the Owner is going to be absent from their assigned dwelling for an extended period of time, it is the sole responsibility of the Owner to ensure the animal is secured (kenneled, caged or crated).
-When being transported outside the private residential area, the animal must be in a carrier or controlled by leash or harness at all times (City of Phoenix Code 8-14).
+When being transported outside the private residential area, the animal must be in a carrier or controlled by leash or harness.